jkeohan/rctr-2-14-22/w08d15/intro-to-testing-in-react.md

 Were going to take a [Test Driven Development](https://learntdd.in/react/) approach now where we will write our tests first and then the code that will cause it to pass, or fail.

-Let's write a test that confirm the `HelloWorld` component renders out a name that's passed to it via props.
+Let's write a test that confirm the `HelloWorld` component renders out a name that is passed to it via props.

 Enzyme tests begin with rendering a React component, and for this, you have three choices: